bkuri/vfab/docs/api/configuration-schema.md

 # Configuration Schema

-ploTTY uses a comprehensive configuration system built with Pydantic for validation and YAML for human-readable configuration files.
-The configuration is defined in `src/plotty/config.py`.
+vfab uses a comprehensive configuration system built with Pydantic for validation and YAML for human-readable configuration files.
+The configuration is defined in `src/vfab/config.py`.

 ## Configuration Structure